USS Hyman G. Rickover (SSN 795) Commissioning Committee

 "I started the tour and had not gotten but a few sentences out before Admiral Rickover really took over.
 He started by describing the valves at the Discharge Station as “works of art”, apparently appealing to a non-engineer." - Captain John J. Mackin, USN (Ret.)

-Rickover letters to RADM Roy S. Benson
+Rickover Letters to RADM Roy S. Benson

 "It was a Rickover tradition to "ride" a new SSBN during sea trials (prior to commissioning) to assure the quality of the boat and its crew.
 To commemorate the event, Rickover prepared a letter about the boat, but more importantly about the person for whom the boat was named." - Rick Connole